Container Magic

 Configuration

 The cm.yaml is the only file you edit.
-The Dockerfile, build script, run script, and Justfile are all generated downstream from it.
+The Dockerfile, build script, and run script are all generated downstream from it.
 After editing, run cm update to regenerate them.

 cm.yaml (you edit this)